CMHAAorg/cmhaa-website/site/content/_index.md

         our_member_link: https://www.woolworthsgroup.com.au/
   - type: stacked-content-top-image
     stacked_image: img/istockphoto-1172976280-2048x2048-join-our-community.jpg
-    stacked_description: >-
-      We are at the very beginning of our work together.

-      Come join our global community of business leaders, experts and partner organisations, and be a part of the movement for positive change in workplace mental health.
+    stacked_description: Join our community of business leaders, experts and partner organisations and become a powerful voice for change on mental health in the workplace.
+We welcome leaders and businesses of any size or type.
     stacked_title: Join us
     stacked_cta_link: /contact-us/
     stacked_cta_text: More about membership